 - Accommodation Package and Registration Package participants should present their badge as payment for their meal

 - Those issued with a blue Institute door entrance card can add money onto the card via the Porters' Lodge at Wolfson Court

 - Other participants must purchase their meal using their dining card via the Porters' Lodge (forms can be found on the registration desk or at the Porters' Lodge)

 Participants are free to make their own arrangements for dinner.

-The Formal Dinner date, time and venue will be confirmed shortly.
+The Formal Dinner will take place at 19:30 on Wednesday 7 January 2015 at Emmanuel College.
 Participants on the Registration Package, including organisers and speakers, are automatically included in this event.
-All remaining participants are encouraged to attend at a charge (price TBC).
+All remaining participants are encouraged to attend at a charge (price £40).